deepin-community/libadwaita/doc/style-classes.md

   <img src="tab-bar-inline.png" alt="tab-bar-inline">
 </picture>

+The `.inline` style class can be used with [class@Gtk.SearchBar], [class@TabBar] or [class@Gtk.TextView].

-By default [class@Gtk.SearchBar] and [class@TabBar] look like a part of an [class@HeaderBar] or [class@Gtk.HeaderBar] and are intended to be used directly attached to one.
+By default `GtkSearchBar` and `AdwTabBar` look like a part of an `AdwHeaderBar` and are intended to be used directly attached to one or used as [class@ToolbarView] toolbars.
 With the `.inline` style class they have neutral backgrounds and can be used in different contexts instead.

+When used with `GtkTextView`, it allows it to e.g. be put into a card while following its styles.

+::: note
+    When used with `GtkSourceView`, it only changes its background color, but not text color, so the application is responsible for changing its style scheme appropriately.

 # Undershoot Indicators